Stakedllc/code-samples/README.md

 </tr>
 </table>

-The response will include a staking transaction to sign for each provisioned validator.
+The response will include a deposit transaction to sign for each provisioned validator.
 Rather than submit these transactions individually, they can be submited in one transaction with the [Staked Batching Contract](https://staked.gitbook.io/staked/staking-api/node-provisioning-api#submit-transactions-to-the-batching-contract).

-Each staking transaction is decoded to create an array of input values to the batching contract.
+Each deposit transaction is decoded to create an array of input values to the batching contract.

 <table>
 <tr>